 There are also a variety of character greetings throughout the day – check the daily navigator or the Disney Cruise Line app for a full schedule.
 In addition, make sure that you check the navigator on the first day (it will be given to you at the port), because there are sometimes character greetings that require tickets (Anna and Elsa, for instance).

 These tickets are complimentary, but you have to get them (follow the directions listed in the navigator).

 For those kids who love to dress up, there’s a Bibbidi Bobbidi Boutique onboard, which shifts to a Pirates League on Pirate Night.

 What shows are on the Disney Dream?
 There are three Broadway-style shows that you can see on the ship.
 Currently, these are the Golden Mickey’s, Beauty and the Beast, and Disney’s Believe.
 Read our review of Beauty and the Beast here.

 These are very high-quality shows and can be great for kids.
 They generally run twice per night, and you’ll go to the showing that is opposite your dinner seating time.
 If you haven’t seen them, I definitely recommend going to each of the shows.

 Itineraries on the Disney Dream

+What are the Disney Dream itineraries?
 Currently, the Disney Dream has three and four-day itineraries, with the occasional five-day itinerary.
 The ship stops at Nassau and Castaway Cay, and leaves from Port Canaveral (for the night before sailing, we recommend a stay at the Hyatt Regency Orlando Airport – Check prices and reviews here).